BradleyChatha/jcli/README.md

 Command patterns can have spaces in them, to allow a multi-word, fluent interface for your tool.

-As a bit of a difference, let's test the code first.
+As a bit of a difference, let's test the code first:

 ```bash
 # We have to specify a name now.
 JCLI will offer suggestions!